edoswaldgo/edoswaldgo.github.io/_posts/blog/2015-05-10-superpowered-git-bash.markdown

 ![alt text](/assets/img/blog/superpowered-git-bash/git-bash-features.png "Git Bash Features")

 ###Why I don't want to use it?
-It is difficult to copy text inside Git Bash as too many clicks are need to be done.
+It is difficult to copy text inside Git Bash as too many clicks are needed to be done.
 It is a must to use "Edit -> Mark" via the context menu of Git Bash in order to highlight the text to be copied.

 ![alt text](/assets/img/blog/superpowered-git-bash/git-bash-mark-text.png "Git Bash Mark")